hoc-courses/html-css-class-template/README.md

 https://seattle.bibliocommons.com/v2/record/S30C3572291

 ## Timeline
-* Week 1 - Intro/HTML
+* Week 1 - Intro HTML/CSS
-* Week 2 - Semantic HTML/Layout
+* Week 2 - Intermediate CSS
-* Week 3 - CSS
+* Week 3 - Grid/Flex
-* Week 4 - Advanced CSS
+* Week 4 - Final Project

-## Assignments/Labs/Quizzes
+## Labs/Quizzes
-Assignments are larger than labs and will require time (around 10 hours each) to complete properly.

-Labs are shorter exercises.
-Labs are meant to reinforce ideas and concepts covered.
-They typically should not require more than two hours of work each.

-Both assignments and labs will be distributed through [GitHub Classroom](https://github.com/hoc-courses/shared-resources/blob/main/github-classroom-intro.md).
+Labs will be distributed through [GitHub Classroom](https://github.com/hoc-courses/shared-resources/blob/main/github-classroom-intro.md).

-There will be periodic quizzes, through Google Classroom, to help re-enforce concepts.
+There will be periodic quizzes, through the LMS, to help re-enforce concepts.

-## Google Classroom
+## LMS
-We will be using Google Classroom to post assignments and labs with their due dates.
+We will be using LMS to post assignments and labs with their due dates.